National Instruments LabVIEW

 Prerequisites

-- User interaction required (file opening or application interaction)
+- User interaction required (e.g., opening a malicious file or project)

 Exploitability